Adam's Song: Recording and production

 "Adam's Song" was among the last tracks composed and recorded for Enema of the State, and was nearly absent from the final album.
 The band was halfway finished with recording when Hoppus developed the idea.
-Though he worried it was "a bit too far and depressing for what we were trying to do," his bandmates were receptive towards the idea:
+Though he worried it was "a bit too far and depressing for what we were trying to do," his bandmates were receptive towards the idea.
+"I remember the day I played ["Adam's Song"] for Tom and Travis, and they were like, 'Wow, that's a pretty heavy song.
+It's really good,'" he said in 2000.
+At the same time, the song stands in contrast to the album's otherwise high-energy hijinks and lighthearted tone: "It felt weird to have an album full of youthful exuberance and chicks and parties with one song thrown in that makes you want to call a hotline," Hoppus joked.

+Hoppus procrastinated on recording vocals for the song throughout much of the recording process of the album, and he waited until everything else was nearly complete to finally get around to singing the part.
+He recalled tracking the part while wearing sunglasses indoors, joking with producer Jerry Finn about Offspring singer Dexter Holland’s frequent use of shades.
 Although vocals would usually take many alternate takes to complete, Hoppus completed much of the vocal track for "Adam's Song" in a single take.
 "It's in a pretty high register for me, so I just blasted it out one night after dinner.
 That's, like, 90 percent of what's on the final track," he told Kerrang!.
 The idea to include piano in the track came without much forethought; "We realized, 'Well, this part here could sound rad if we put piano in here.'
 So we tried it out, and it sounded rad," said Hoppus.
 The piano was performed by session musician Roger Joseph Manning, Jr., best known for his work with Beck.

 Composition

-"Adam's Song" was a departure from the content of the band's previous singles, in favor of a slower tempo and more depressing lyrics.
+"Adam's Song" was a departure from the content of the band's previous singles, in favor of a slower tempo and more contemplative lyrics.
 Brian Wallace of MTV wrote that Blink-182 "explores new ground on "Adam's Song," setting aside their normal pop-punk punch for a more emo-influenced approach."
-The song is a pop punk, emo, and alternative rock track composed in the key of C major and is set in time signature of common time with a tempo of 136 beats per minute.
+While other songs by the band are bracingly fast, Stereogum contributor Jeff Yeager said the song had more in common with the Cure, another of the trio's primary influences.
+The song is an emo, pop punk, and alternative rock track composed in the key of C major and is set in time signature of common time with a tempo of 136 beats per minute.
 Hoppus' vocal range spans from G3 to G4.